 Z Shaped Pinchwelds

 Z-shaped pinch welding is the most challenging type of welding.
 In effect, this type of pinch weld joins two L-shaped ones together.
-This is a difficult task.
+It is a difficult task.
 Because this requires high technical personnel ability.
 Two L-shaped pinchwelds need to be connected into a single connection.
 The operator assembles the two pieces of metal through the diagonal.

 We see this type of pinch weld on the top front of a vehicle, usually on the windshield and windows.
 The welders will apply a urethane resin layer to the diagonal surface.
 This way increases the structural strength necessary for windshield or glass support.
 The Z shaped pinch welding on the top of the vehicle is less susceptible to wear than the weld on the bottom of the car.